open-gitops/project/GOVERNANCE.md

   This applies to all working communication by WG members (see [GitOps WG community info](https://github.com/cncf/tag-app-delivery/blob/main/gitops-wg/README.md#community)).
 - Most decisions begin by seeking Lazy Consensus <https://communitymgt.wikia.com/wiki/Lazy_consensus>.
 - If an objection is raised through the Lazy Consensus process, the group works together to seek an agreeable solution.
-- If Consensus can not be reached, but a decision must be made, the next step is try to attempt to agree that a vote should be called.
+- If Consensus can not be reached, but a decision must be made, a vote among [Maintainers](#maintainers) will be called.
-  This is important, as it gives dissenting views a chance to request more information or raise further points.
-- If Maintainers can't agree on calling a vote, they may escalate to the Chairs.
   This should only be done at this stage if:
-  1. An important deadline is threatened by continuing the Consensus process; or
+  1. A Maintainer feels an important deadline is threatened by continuing the Consensus process; or
-  2. A Decider feels there is unreasonable blocking of both reaching Consensus and agreeing to a vote.
+  2. A Maintainer feels there is unreasonable blocking of reaching Consensus.
       This should be rare, due to the social cost of discontinuing the Consensus process for this reason.
       Most decisions should wait for the above process to take its course.
-- If maintainers agree to a vote, the default is a Simple Majority.
+- Calling a Maintainer vote and voting itself takes place via a GitHub issue.
+  For additional transparency these are also announced both on the the CNCF SIG App Delivery mailing list <cncf-sig-app-delivery@lists.cncf.io>, as well as added to the agenda to be raised at the next weekly project meeting.
+  These steps for transparency are important, as they give dissenting views a chance to request more information or raise further points through the voting process even if they missed the initial discussion.
+- By default a vote requires a [Simple Majority](#simple-majority-decisions).
-- However, there are cases that require stronger voting – Supermajority or Unanimity – specified below:
+- However, there are cases that require stronger voting – [Supermajority](#supermajority-decisions) – specified below.

 ### Simple Majority Decisions

-If a vote is called, the default is a Simple Majority Vote <https://en.wikipedia.org/wiki/Majority>.
+If a vote is called, the default is a Simple Majority Vote <https://en.wikipedia.org/wiki/Majority> by [Maintainers](#maintainers).

 ### Supermajority Decisions

-If a vote is called, the following decisions require a Supermajority Vote <https://en.wikipedia.org/wiki/Supermajority>.
+If a vote is called, the following decisions require a Supermajority Vote <https://en.wikipedia.org/wiki/Supermajority> by [Maintainers](#maintainers).

-- Maintainers: Adding additional maintainers.
+- Adding additional Maintainers.
-- Chairs: Enforcing a Code of Conduct violation by a community member.
+- Enforcing a Code of Conduct violation by a community member.
-- Chairs: Licensing and intellectual property changes.
+- Licensing and intellectual property changes.
-- Chairs: Material changes to the Governance document.
+- Material changes to the Governance document.
   - Note: editorial changes to governance may be made by lazy consensus, unless challenged.
     These are changes which fix spelling or grammar, update work affiliation or similar, update style or reflect an outside and obvious reality.
     They do not change the intention or meaning of anything in this document.